AdityaK1301/LLM-Vision-OCR/README.md

   - Uploads an image in the browser and uses the Groq client to create the same chat/completion request.
   - Returns an Excel file for browser download.

-- `image.txt` — contains a base64-encoded image (example).
-Not required to run the apps but present in the repository.

 ---

 ## Requirements